-- All CTE programs will maintain valid records documenting student performance with specific attention given to standards, competencies, and technical skill attainment. - CTE instructors will include academic standards into their CTE curriculum. - Partnering with core academic instructors will be utilized to enhance the course curriculum and provide relevance to both academic and CTE programs. - The CTE director will evaluate the Programs of Study being offered and determine if students are being exposed to the necessary knowledge and skill attainment to be successful at the secondary and post-secondary level and provide for a seamless transition into the workforce. - (b) encourage career and technical education students at the secondary level to enroll in rigorous and challenging courses in core academic subjects Sec.
-143(b)(3)(d). - New county-wide block scheduling will allow CTE students to maintain CTE membership and enroll in challenging academic courses as well. - Guidance counselors at both high schools have received professional development pertaining to Programs of Study and are offering dual credit/enrollment and articulation opportunities to students in CTE courses. - The planned construction of on-site CTE classrooms and shops at the two county high schools will reduce travel time and assist students in maintaining dual path participation. - Additional dual enrollment opportunities are being explored to assist with post-secondary placement of students. - CTE instructors will teach the standards and competencies necessary for successful completion of the course and Program of Study to assist with transition to post-secondary training or the workforce. - 3.
-Describe - (a) how parents, students, academic and career and technical education teachers, faculty, administrators, career guidance and academic guidance counselors, representatives of business, labor organizations, representatives of special populations, and other interested individuals are involved in the development, implementation, and evaluation of career and technical education programs, and - We utilize active advisory committee groups to assist the system in determining the continued value of current CTE programs and explore the possibilities of new ones. - Through Open House and Parent-Teacher conferences we keep parents and students actively involved in the continual refinement of all programs being offered. - Instructors maintain their industry certifications and keep informed of changes in the industry standards for their program areas. - We have utilized all stakeholders in the planning of the new CTE on site facilities and programs.
+- (a) how the LEA will ensure that students who participate in such career and technical education programs are taught to the same coherent and rigorous content aligned with challenging academic standards as are taught to all other students; and - The school system will seek to offer complete programs of study in all program areas where there is sufficient demand. - The transition of the school system to block scheduling at both high schools beginning in the fall of 2009 has allowed CTE students to maintain a dual path approach to their education even with the new academic demands of the high school redesign standards. - All CTE programs will maintain valid records documenting student performance with specific attention given to standards, competencies, and technical skill attainment. - CTE instructors will include academic standards into their CTE curriculum. - Partnering with core academic instructors will be utilized to enhance the course curriculum and provide relevance to both academic and CTE programs. - The CTE director will evaluate the Programs of Study being offered and determine if students are being exposed to the necessary knowledge and skill attainment to be successful at the secondary and post-secondary level and provide for a seamless transition into the workforce. - (b) encourage career and technical education students at the secondary level to enroll in rigorous and challenging courses in core academic subjects Sec.
+143(b)(3)(d). - New county-wide block scheduling has allowed CTE students to maintain CTE membership and enroll in challenging academic courses as well. - Guidance counselors at both high schools have received professional development pertaining to Programs of Study and are offering dual credit/enrollment and articulation opportunities to students in CTE courses. - The construction of on-site CTE classrooms and shops, a \$4.2 million investment, at the two county high schools will reduce travel time and assist students in maintaining dual path participation. - Additional dual enrollment and distance learning opportunities are being explored to assist with post-secondary placement of students. - CTE instructors will teach the standards and competencies necessary for successful completion of the course and Program of Study to assist with transition to post-secondary training or the workforce.